david-fairbanks42/ec2-backup/README.md

 ## Usage
 After the required configuration settings are set up in the `.env` file, simply executing `php backup.php` will perform the backup.
 The script has additional options such as `--no-prune` to prevent the script from removing old snapshots.
-If the configuration setting `ENABLE` is set to `false` the script will no perform any actions.
+If the configuration setting `ENABLE` is set to `false` the script will not perform any actions.
 To override the `ENABLE` setting, `--force` can be used.
 The script will also respond to `--help` to outline the usage.

 ## Setup